tinacms/tinacms-site/content/docs/concepts/forms.md

 next: /docs/concepts/fields
 ---

 In Tina, **forms** are how you expose your site's content for editing.

+## Setup Predefined Forms

+If you're using Gatsby, most of your needs will be met by the [remark](/docs/gatsby/markdown) & [json](/docs/gatsby/json) forms already defined by Tina.
+If your site uses markdown as a datasource, head over to the [Using Markdown Files](/docs/gatsby/markdown) tutorial.
+If you need to edit json data, head over to the [Using Json Files](/docs/gatsby/json) tutorial.

+## Creating Custom Forms

-Forms can be created by invoking the `useCMSForm` hook or using the `<CMSForm>` higher-order component.
+If you want to make custom forms, they can be created by invoking the `useCMSForm` hook or using the `<CMSForm>` higher-order component.

 ## useCMSForm
+<tip>Please note: creating custom forms is considered an advanced usecase.
+It is recommended for most folks to use Tina's predefined forms mentioned above.</tip>

 ```typescript
 function useCMSForm(options: FormOption): [object, Form]